johnsnowai49/fiscal-visualization/fiscalinsight-taiwan/DATA_TRANSFORMATION.md

     - `amount_billions`: (Float) The pre-calculated value for quick high-level visualization.
 - **Verification:** We will use `amount_raw` to run continuous integration tests against the original CSV totals to ensure 0% deviation.

+### why store jsondata in `fiscalinsight-taiwan/src/data` instead of `fiscalinsight-taiwan/data`?
+The processed JSON files are stored in `src/data` to function as **application logic/assets** rather than external data sources.
+- **Import vs Fetch:** By ensuring they are under `src`, we can simply `import` them in TypeScript.
+This bundles them directly into the compiled JavaScript, ensuring they load instantly with the app.
+- **Hot Reloading:** Changing these files triggers an automatic browser refresh during development.
+- **Type Safety:** TypeScript can verify the imports exist at compile time.
+If we laid them in `root/data`, they would be treated as static public files which the browser would have to `fetch()` asynchronously, adding loading states and complexity to the app startup.

 ## 5. Advanced Data Strategy (Responses to Feedback)

 ### 1. Handling Hierarchical Data (`budget_all.csv`)